Amsterdam Diamond: Characteristics

-The diamond weighs 33.74 carats, making it one of the largest black diamonds known.
+The diamond weighs 33.74 carats.
+It is a notable black diamond, but the claim that it is “one of the largest black diamonds known” requires a specific ranking/source.
 The diamond is a deep black, which is relatively rare for diamonds.
-This black color is due to the presence of numerous inclusions, usually graphite, within the stone.
+The black color of natural black diamonds can result from numerous inclusions, fractures, staining, and/or their polycrystalline structure; graphite is among the common inclusions.

-Black diamonds, also known as "carbonado," are different from traditional diamonds because they are typically more opaque and have a unique polycrystalline structure.
+Carbonado is a distinctive type of black, polycrystalline diamond; however, not all black diamonds are carbonado.
 There is some debate about how black diamonds form, but it is believed they may originate from space or through high-pressure conditions on Earth.

 History

 The Amsterdam Diamond was discovered in Central Africa, though the specific country is not well-documented.
 Africa is a significant source of black diamonds, and many of these gems are found in regions like the Central African Republic or Brazil.

 The diamond is named after the city of Amsterdam, Netherlands, where it was sold at auction in 2001.
 The auction highlighted its rarity, and it fetched a high price due to its size, color, and unique characteristics.